 We must say, it is a bit of a relief when you’re moving into a fully furnished apartment.
 There’s no mad rush to IKEA or Kmart (although great for affordable decorations) or sleeping on your old mattress on the floor until your bed frame is delivered.
 Better yet, no moving costs or booking time off your busy schedule to sort it all out.
 You simply need to turn up with the essentials.

 So you’re probably thinking, what do I need to bring when it’s already all there?
 Well, no doubt you’ll want to put your own spin on your brand new place.
 Most places, including here The Switch, will include the basics, such as a bedside tables, desk and chair, wardrobes and storage space in your bedroom.
 If you’re in a shared apartment, you’ll then have access to a shared kitchen, dining table, lounge area and television.
 It’s best to double check what’s included before you arrive though.
 Here’s a great example of what’s included at The Switch Perth Central in a shared apartment room.

 Of course, you’ll have already had a look into what your accomodation looks like, how to apply and what it includes.
-Sure, there are pro’s and con’s, but we want to give you some tips on what to bring to your fully furnished apartment so that you can feel right at home.
+Sure, there are pro’s and con’s, but we want to give you your furnished accommodation checklist with some tips on what to bring to your fully furnished apartment so that you can feel right at home.

 #1 Get bed linen that suits your style